dotnet/csharplang/proposals/params-collections.md

 If a function member that includes a parameter collection is not applicable in its normal form, the function member might instead be applicable in its ***expanded form***:

+- If parameter collection is not an array, an expanded form is not applicable for language versions C# 12 and below.
 - The expanded form is constructed by replacing the parameter collection in the function member declaration with zero or more value parameters of the parameter collection's *element type* such that the number of arguments in the argument list `A` matches the total number of parameters.